Decoupage Knobs | Antique Dresser Makeover

 This is how it looked when I got it in January.
 Amazingly enough, the drawers are in great shape!
 But the dresser itself was pretty chippy.
-I opted to sand it instead of using a paint stripper on it.
+I opted to sand it instead of using a paint stripper.

 The orbital sander was even used to help remove the shelf liner inside the drawers.

-The lower drawer must have had some moisture issues because the veneer was peeling.
+The lower drawer likely had some moisture issues, as evidenced by the peeling veneer.
 No problem!
 I just helped it along by removing the thin layer of wood.
 Problem solved!

 Here is the dresser (chest of drawers) after I tackled it with a sander and patched some of the bad places with drywall mud.
 The lower drawer had more issues with veneer.
-When the veneer was removed from the front panel, a large knot was exposed and it was like a crater.
+When the veneer was removed from the front panel, a large knot was exposed, resembling a crater.
 I filled it with mud as well.
 The small piece of trim was reattached with my nail gun.

 Because the dresser was still a little glossy I opted for my regular diy chalky paint primer made with some oops paint and plaster of paris.